 What is tautology?

 Tautology is a particular type of wordiness.
 It means saying the same thing in two different ways.
-To be more precise, it’s where the overall meaning in a multi-word phrase is already contained within a smaller part of the phrase.
+To be more precise, it’s where the overall meaning in a phrase is already contained within a smaller part of the phrase.
 Often, that’s within just one word.
-Our language is rich with single words that hold a wealth of meaning; if you choose wisely, you won’t need to embellish them.
+Our language is stuffed with single words that hold a wealth of meaning; if you choose wisely, you won’t need to embellish them.

 Tautology can be found lurking in business writing, journalism or fiction.
 Rooting it out will tighten your prose, which is nearly always a good thing.